Hobblebush/bio-blog/content/reproduction/cyclebyweek.md

 ### *Without much evidence*

 -Ferning:
 Ferning should become more pronounced as you get closer to ovulation.
 When ferning becomes full and long, this is an indicator that you are in your fertile window.
-Ferning is not a reliable indicator of fertility and should not be used alone to predi
+Ferning is not a reliable indicator of fertility and should not be used alone to predict fertility.

 ***
 ***